-No one processes and provides more earth observation data than NASA.
-The government-funded organization provides access to more than 17.5 petabytes of earth observation data across more than 11,000 unique data products from its satellite and aerial missions.
-In FY 2016, NASA delivered more than 1.51 billion earth science data products to more than 3 million data users around the world.
-Managing this data is a huge task.
-We are working with NASA’s Earth Science Data System (ESDS) Program to build Cumulus, a cloud-based prototype to ingest, process, catalog, archive, and distribute NASA’s Earth Data streams.
+Managing this data is a huge task and NASA is committed to keeping its data open.
+In 2016, NASA delivered more than 1.51 billion Earth science data products to more than 3 million data users around the world.
+Development Seed is working with NASA’s Earth Science Data Systems (ESDS) Program to build Cumulus, a cloud-based platform to ingest, process, catalog, archive, and distribute NASA’s Earth Data streams.

 Cumulus is one of a suite of tools that NASA is developing to better leverage cloud computing for data processing, storage, and retrieval.
-We are working closely with NASA’s ESDS team as well as several of the Distributed Active Archive Centers (DAACs) that ensure Earth Data missions are available and accessible to users.
-We are working with these teams to prototype and refine a system that can handle data from MODIS as readily as lightening strike datasets.
+We are working closely with the ESDS team as well as several of the Distributed Active Archive Centers (DAACs) to ensure Earth Data missions are available and accessible to users.
+We are working with these teams to build and refine a system that can handle data from MODIS as readily as lightning strike datasets.

-Cumulus will be open source.
 We are working with NASA to transfer ownership of Cumulus to NASA and to provide the code and documentation through their platforms.
-We will keep you posted when the code is available.
 We hope that Cumulus will be useful to other organizations building imagery publishing pipelines.